-The Designated Safeguarding Lead with responsibility for safeguarding and Child Protection (including online safety) is Kelvin Chappell this person is a member of the school's Senior Leadership Team.
-The Deputy Safeguarding leads are: Andy Spens and Richard Adams.
-St. Helen's also has an E-Safety lead, Kelvin Chappell, who works closely alongside computing leader Elizabeth Pearce.
+The Designated Safeguarding Lead with responsibility for safeguarding and Child Protection (including online safety) is Kelvin Chappell; this person is a member of the school's Senior Leadership Team and Head of School.
+The Deputy Safeguarding lead is are: Richard Adams Deputy Head.
+St. Helen's E-Safety lead is also Kelvin Chappell assisted by Computing Leads.